Code-Institute-Submissions/animal-quiz/README.md

 There was and still is an issue with the user not being required to select a radio button before clicking next.
 I tried to resolve this by adding the required attribute but that didn't work.
 I also tried an if...else statement which would alert the user if a radio button wasn't selected when pressing the next button.
 But even though the alert would pop up correctly, it would pop up as well even when a radio button was selected.
 I hope to return to this issue at a later date to resolve it.

+* Navigating the quiz and testing results.
+These were all done on Safari and Chrome for desktop, and Safari and Chrome for mobile.
+  * Tried selecting only incorrect answers to see if negative feedback would be given each time: success
+  * Tried submitting quiz after only selecting incorrect answers each time: the results page told me "You got everything wrong!".
+  * Tried selecting only correct answers to see if positive feedback would be given each time: success
+  * Tried submitting quiz after only selecting correct answers each time: the results page told me "Wow!
+You answered everything correctly!".
+  * Tried submitting quiz after selecting one correct answer and the rest incorrect.
+The results page told me "You only got ${score} out of ${highScore} correct...".
+  * Tried submitting quiz after selecting 6 correct questions and 2 incorrect.
+The results page told me "You got 6 out of 8 correct!"
+  * Selected "Try Again" button on results page: was taken back to question 1 with a different randomly generated map for question 8.

+* Testing Random Map functionality
+  * Refreshed quiz multiple times until each of the four maps and answer order appeared: success
+  * Tried answering the map question correctly and incorrectly with each of the four options to make sure that the results and feedback were always produced correctly: success.

 W3C Markup Validation was used to ensure that all of the HTML and CSS code hold up to industry standards:

 When testing index.html: Got an error stating that "the main element must not appear as a descendant of the section element."
 So I moved the main tags outside of the section element.
 I also got an error saying that "Attribute checked not allowed on element label at this point."
 I must have forgotten that attribute there when testing the radio buttons so I removed it.
 There were also three warnings saying that "The type attribute is unnecessary for JavaScript resources." so I removed those.
 I then tested the html again and got the following message: "Document checking completed.
 No errors or warnings to show."